nginxinc/nginx-gateway-fabric/docs/resource-validation.md

 # Gateway API Resource Validation

-This document describes how NGINX Kubernetes Gateway (NKG) validates Gateway API resources.
+This document describes how NGINX Gateway Fabric (NGF) validates Gateway API resources.

 ## Overview

-There are several reasons why NKG validates Gateway API resources:
+There are several reasons why NGF validates Gateway API resources:

 - *Robustness*: to gracefully handle invalid resources.
 - *Security*: to prevent malicious input from propagating to the NGINX configuration.